ibsukru/focusbutton/apps/extension/README.md

 - No persistent content access
 - Follows Chrome's recommended security practices
 - Better user privacy protection

+### 7. Scripting Permission

+Used for dynamically injecting content scripts when user interacts with the extension.

+**Justification:**

+- Works in conjunction with activeTab permission
+- Required for dynamic content script injection
+- Only activates on user interaction
+- More secure than static content scripts
+- Provides better control over script execution
+- Follows Chrome's recommended security practices
+- Enables on-demand functionality

 ## Security and Privacy